svolpe43/cfsh/README.md

 $cfsh
 ```

-Specify an AWS region with -r and an AWS profile with -p.
+Cfsh uses AWS profiles for authentication to your AWS account.
+It will read the profile name from the AWS_PROFILE enviorment variable.
+Or you can optionally specify an AWS profile with -p.
+Cfsh defaults to the us-east-1 region but you can specify a AWS region with -r.
 ```
 $cfsh -r us-west-1 -p prod-account
 ```